pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 This value may either be `null` or a datestring of the format `"YYYY-MM-DD"`.

-`null` has a special semantic meaning and is only permitted in certain circumstances, as detailed in the [annotation status types](../miscellaneous_annotation_details.md#annotations-status-type-categories).
+`null` has a special semantic meaning and is only permitted in certain circumstances, as detailed in the [annotation status types](../miscellaneous_annotation_details.md#annotations-status-type-categories) and [boundary definitions](../boundary_definitions.md#temporal-boundaries).

 ### `source` (string or null)